 Motions may be presented at a scheduled conciliation, but only upon proper seven (7) days' notice to opposing counsel.
-Motions may be accepted with less than seven (7) days-notice, but only with consent of all counsel.
+Motions may be accepted with less than seven (7) days' notice, but only with consent of all counsel.

-8. SUFFIX
+8. SUFFIX - VERY IMPORTANT

-All motions should be clearly marked with the 006 or should contain some explanation (by post-it note, etc.) as to why no suffix has been added.
+All motions should be clearly marked with 006 or should contain some explanation (by post-it note, etc.) as to why no or a different suffix has been added.
 Counsel should be aware that from time to time the DCR mistakenly lists Judge Eaton as the "assigned" judge because personnel in the DCR has seen Judge Eaton's stamped AJ signature on an order and they believe it is assigned to her.
 The listed suffix controls the assignment, not the listed "assigned" judge.
 Failure to include any suffix will result in the motion being returned to you and will delay presentation of motion.
+It is not the job of court staff to check the DCR for missing suffixes.